|← Chapter 16·||Turning Signs (Contents)||References||gnoxic home|

 This comes from Gandhi's commentary on the Bhagavad-Gita, perhaps the greatest of all Vedic classics, in which Krishna convinces Arjuna that engagement in the world, and not renunciation of it, is the true path of service to the divine – even though in Arjuna's case it means fighting a war against his own kin.
 Gandhi himself set an example of engagement by non-violent confrontation against injustice.
 In these terms, ‘to strive for self-realization’ is to realize that social systems (like natural systems) are works in progress, and that the function of consciousness is to enable us to change our habits.
-The Creator's work is never done, and our choice is whether to participate willingly in that work or not.
+The Creator's work is always now, and the Transformer's work is never done; our choice is whether to participate willingly in the work or not.
 We ‘lose ourselves’ by serving greater purposes than we imagine ours to be.

 No organism is isolated; all are energetically connected.
 What we think of as an undissociable ‘individual’ can be broken down and integrated into a group.
 Its genes and cells can be taken up by larger flow systems.
 Rerouted energy flows can put severe pressures on individuals dependent on those flows.
 In humans this has unsightly political repercussions.
 Individuals and their freedoms are destroyed as collective dictatorial or market-based organizations are built.
 Life is a complex energetic system, not a paragon of virtue.
 The tendency to conform and belong, to subject and integrate oneself into a larger whole, has roots beyond totalitarianism or human ideology, in the energetic roots of stressed biological systems.— Schneider and Sagan (2005, 295-6)